skeeto/skeeto.github.com/_posts/2019-04-30-Looking-for-Entropy-in-All-the-Wrong-Places.markdown

 srand(triple32(time(NULL)));
 ```

-The more pressing issue is that `time(3)` as a resolution of one second.
+The more pressing issue is that `time(3)` has a resolution of one
-If the program is run twice inside of a second, they'll both have the
+second.
+If the program is run twice inside of a second, they'll both
-same sequence of numbers.
-It would be better to use a higher resolution
+have the same sequence of numbers.
+It would be better to use a higher
-clock, but, **standard C doesn't provide a clock with greater than one
+resolution clock, but, **standard C doesn't provide a clock with greater
-second resolution**.
-That normally requires calling into POSIX or Win32.
+than one second resolution**.
+That normally requires calling into POSIX
+or Win32.

 So, we need to find some other sources of entropy unique to each
 execution of the program.